 Tonsil stones are usually harmless, even when they cause discomfort.

 An article published in the journal Oral and Maxillofacial Surgery Cases highlights a link between tonsil stones and tooth decay in one patient.
 However, there is insufficient data to tell whether poor dental hygiene is generally a risk factor for tonsil stones.

 People who do not brush their teeth or floss regularly may be more susceptible to tonsil stones.
 The bacteria that cause tonsil stones can also cause tooth decay, gum disease, and oral infections.

 The only way to permanently prevent tonsil stones is to remove the tonsils via tonsillectomy.
 In very rare cases, tonsils have grown back following this procedure.

 A tonsillectomy is safe, but it can cause throat pain for several days after surgery.
 Like all surgeries, tonsillectomy carries some risks.

-If tonsil stones are only a minor irritation, the risks and stress of surgery might outweigh the benefits.
+If tonsil stones are only a minor irritation, the risks of surgery might outweigh the benefits.

-However, good oral hygiene, including frequent brushing and flossing, can help.
-Irrigating the tonsils and mouth with a water sprayer can remove debris and bacteria, reducing the risk of tonsil stones.
+Practicing good oral hygiene, including frequent brushing and flossing, may reduce the risk of tonsil stones.